delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 menu[2];
 ```

-We can check an _array_'s length by accessing the `length` property.
+We can check an array's length by accessing the `length` property.

 ```js
 menu.length;
 ```

-Items can be added to the _array_'s end by calling the
+Items can be added to the array's end by calling the
 [`push`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/push)
 method: